Edgar Baumann: Education

 Baumann attended Texas State University and was a member of the athletics team, Texas State Bobcats.

 Personal life

-In November 2016, Crónica newspaper reported that his house had been shot at.
+In November 2016, Cronica newspaper reported that his house had been shot at.

 Career

 1995

-On 21 March 1995, Baumann threw a distance of 78.70 metres at the 1995 Pan American Games in Argentina.
-He won a silver medal, finishing behind Cuban thrower Emeterio González, who threw 79.28 metres.
-Baumann's result of 78.70 metres was the then South American record, surpassing Colombia's thrower Luis Lucumi's throw of 77.80m which was held since 1989.
+On 21 March 1995, Baumann threw a distance of 78.70 meters at the 1995 Pan American Games in Argentina.
+He won a silver medal, finishing behind Cuban thrower Emeterio González, who threw 79.28 meters.
+Baumann's result of 78.70 meters was the then South American record, surpassing Colombia's thrower Luis Lucumi's throw of 77.80m which was held since 1989.
 He was the only Paraguayan to achieve a medal in athletics at the competition.